 WHEREAS, the rules developed to implement the provisions of this ordinance shall be construed to accomplish the policies and purposes of the ordinance.
-However, this ordinance shall not be construed to supersede any federal, state, or county, laws, ordinances, or regulations, nor shall this ordinance be interpreted in a manner as to bring it into conflict with federal, state, or county laws or ordinances;
+However, this ordinance shall not be construed to supersede any federal, state, county, or other City laws or regulations, nor shall this ordinance be interpreted in a manner as to bring it into conflict with federal, state, county, or other City laws or ordinances.